 Most techniques that are used to synthesize sound are based around the source and modify concept.
 To illustrate my point, one element produces the sound source while another element changes it over time.
 This concept is more obvious in simpler, commercially successful methods like subtractive and additive synthesis and more abstracted in complex methods like FM and physical modeling.

-For the most part, methods of analog synthesis are divided into three main areas.
-These areas are: subtractive, additive, and wavetable.
+For the most part, methods of analog synthesis have three main areas.
+These areas are subtractive, additive, and wavetable.
 However, producers often combine them.

 Typical subtractive methods include a rich source and a filter.
 The basic idea is to take out (subtract) some content in a harmonious signal such that the output is something unique and new.
 Furthermore, it is most effective on waveforms with a lot of harmonics like the sawtooth.
 The filter is usually a low pass with a resonant cutoff.
 Moving this cutoff produces that characteristic sweep that sort of sounds like owowowowo.
 Here is a diagram and digital emulation of the technique.

 This method combines sine waves to produce rich timbres for the source.
 When you combine sine waves, they interact with each other to form a composite, often complex, wave.
 This setup is limited in the analog domain.
 This is because you can only have so many oscillators running.

 This method is a more complex take on subtractive synthesis.
 You start with a source that has a lot of content and take components out of it using filters.
 Therefore, in wavetable synthesis, you can start with: sophisticated waveforms, multiple cycles of a waveform, or even a source that periodically alternates between multiple waveforms.
 Consequently, gritty, hard, sounds are characteristic for this method.